 The word surrogate actually comes from the latin word subrogare, which means to substitute.

 So, a biomarker is a characteristic that is objectively measured and evaluated as an indication of normal biologic processes, pathogenic processes, or pharmacologic responses to a therapeutic intervention.
 A biomarker is an objective indications of medical state observed from outside the patient.

-Many pharmaceutical companies adhere to the ICH E3 guideline “Structure and Content of Clinical Study Reports” when creating a clinical study report (CSR).
+Most pharmaceutical companies adhere to the ICH E3 guideline “Structure and Content of Clinical Study Reports” when creating a clinical study report (CSR).
 For exposure analysis , the ICH guideline recommend that the investigational products should be characterized by:

 .
 The number of patients exposed

 .
 The dose to which they were exposed.

 Therefore, the following items could be needed in your TFL:

 .
 Dose intensity as a percentage of dose…